- Curricular Affairs

-The twelve-week clerkship in Internal Medicine offers the Year 3 student an opportunity to function as an integral component of the medical team in both inpatient and outpatient settings.
+The eight-week clerkship in Internal Medicine offers the Year 3 student an opportunity to function as an integral component of the medical team in the inpatient setting.
 Students are expected to participate in the care of their patients.

 A major goal of the Year 3 clerkship in Internal Medicine is to develop the capacity to obtain a comprehensive medical history and to perform a detailed physical examination.
 The student will learn to identify patient problems based on findings in the history and physical examination.
 For each problem, the student will produce a differential diagnosis, identify a working diagnosis and develop a diagnostic and therapeutic plan.
-While on inpatient services, written case reports are completed and turned in to the attending physician or preceptor for critique at the rate of approximately one per week.
-In addition, the student will learn to give a concise, organized oral presentation of a patient's case.
-Knowledge in Internal Medicine is obtained through an organized reading plan.
+While on inpatient services the student will learn to give a concise, organized oral presentation of a patient's case.
+Knowledge in internal medicine is obtained through an organized reading plan.

 On the first day of the clerkship, students spend the morning in an orientation session.
-At this session, detailed information about the goals and objectives of the clerkship, evaluation processes, copies of evaluation instruments, hospital schedules and other information is distributed.
+At this session, detailed information about the goals and objectives of the clerkship, evaluation processes, evaluation instruments, hospital schedules and other information is discussed.
 Proper format for the history and physical exam and an introduction to medical decision-making are provided.

 Team Assignments, Organization, and Makeup

 Inpatient teams are comprised of an attending physician, an upper-level resident team leader, first-year residents, and Year 3 and Year 4 medical students.

 Students are allowed one day free of clinical responsibilities. .